 “Entire Cottage Rate”

-Our cottage rate is $145/night and a $35 cleaning fee per visit.
-This includes all bedrooms, sitting room, TV, free WiFi.
-Taxes and service fees are included the nightly rate
+Our cottage rate is $105/night.
+A $40 cleaning fee per visit.
+This includes all bedrooms, sitting room with kitchenette, childs play room (The Hobbit Room), TV, free WiFi.

 The cottage is non-smoking, please.